 For the new student, go to Forms then click on Immunization History.
 You will complete the dates of the immunizations, then click on Add immunization record.
 This is a one time data entry.
 Upload additional records to the Immunization Upload.

-For the continuing student who is submitting annual requirements, click on Immunization Upload.
-Add immunization record, then Save.
+For the continuing student who is submitting an annual requirement, click on Immunization Upload.
+Add your immunization record, then Save.

 Tucson campus Medical and Pharmacy Students: Routine vaccinations are administered as a walk-in service during regular hours at the Campus Health Service clinic.
 To be sure the Immunization Nurse is available or if you have questions, pelase call 520-621-9202.
 The Pima County Department of Public Health may offer adult immunizations.
 You can call 520-724-7770 for more information.